Freddie Freeman Preview, Player Props: Dodgers vs. Marlins

-Freddie Freeman -- with a slugging percentage of .459 in his past 10 games (including no home runs) -- will be in action for the Los Angeles Dodgers against the Miami Marlins, with Sandy Alcantara on the mound, on August 18 at 10:10 PM ET.
+On Saturday, Freddie Freeman (.429 slugging percentage in past 10 games, with no homers) and the Los Angeles Dodgers face the Miami Marlins, whose starting pitcher will be Eury Perez.
+First pitch is at 3:00 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Brewers.
+In his previous game he had a hitless performance (0-for-2) against the Marlins.

 Freddie Freeman Game Info & Props vs. the Marlins